matildamort/farmers-direct/README.md

-gem 'stripe' - Supports payment gateway gem 'simple_form' - Supports creation of forms and conencts specifically with devise which uses simple form as a standard. gem 'aws-sdk-s3' - Supports the integration of imagery form AWS S3 gem 'image_optim', '~> 0.31.1' gem 'image_processing' gem 'dotenv-rails' gem 'ranker' gem "mini_magick"
+gem 'stripe' - Supports payment gateway gem 'simple_form' - Supports creation of forms and conencts specifically with devise which uses simple form as a standard. gem 'aws-sdk-s3' - Supports the integration of imagery form AWS S3 gem 'image_processing' - Manipulate images gem 'dotenv-rails' - automatically loads environment variables from a . env file into the process.For this app the STRIPE public and secret keys are stored in and env file. gem 'ranker' gem "mini_magick" - Manipulate images, different functions to image_processing

+### Installations required (Terminal Commands)
 npm i bootstrap-icons
+rails g devise:install
+rails active_storage:install

 The main

 ## Tech Stack

 ## Relationship model
 Describe your projects models in terms of the relationships (active record associations) they have with each other